cspr-rad/kairos-spec/src/spec.typ

 === Data redundancy

-How do we accomplish an appropriate amount of redundance in the data storage, given that losing the Validium state without being able to reconstruct would lead to a loss of all Validium funds?
+We must accomplish an appropriate amount of redundance in the data storage, given that losing the Validium state would lead to a loss of al Validium funds.
+Therefore, we decided to commence the project with three servers, one master and two slaves.
+The data sharing between the three servers will be handled using Postgres duplication, which is built into Postgres, very mature tooling.
+The master server will be assigned the master role to Postgres, with the slaves copying all incoming data.
+Postgres' duplication feature also solves the problem of syncing up servers after one of them went down.

-TODO:
+Naively, we might want to consider building a failsafe into the Validium smart contract in case the Validium's state gets lost.
+After all, such a situation would be disasterous.
+However, any failsafe which could be built, would create more risk and complexity than it would resolve.
+Therefore, we opt to focus on building data redundancy as mentioned above, including measures such having the three servers spread out geographically.

+// In deploying the storage, we must
-- How many servers do we need?
+// - Deploy to three servers
-- Some recovery system must be built, such that if the first server goes down, another server can take over
+// - Make sure that if one server goes down, another one is picked as master and can take over temporarily
-- How to get the servers synced up again after one comes back from downtime?

-// TODO: Do we want to build in a failsafe, in case the data does get lost?
-What would this look like, and how do we prevent the failsafe from being more dangerous than the thing it's preventing?
+// - If a server comes back up, it must get synced with the others automatically
+// - Keep the three servers geographically spread out, i.e. located in three different countries.

 === Load balance for ZK proving